rolfjl/Norne-Initial-Ensemble/README.md

 # Norne-Initial-Ensemble
 This repository contains Matlab code and description for generating an initial ensemble for the Norne model.
-It is also possible to download a pre-computed ensemble with size 100.

 File description: